Cork Area Commuter Rail

 The Cork Area Commuter Rail Programme is being progressed through a number of separate but interrelated projects which will be delivered in specific work packages.

 Kent Station Through Platform

 The construction of a new platform at Kent Station to facilitate through running services from Mallow to Cobh/Midleton.
 This will provide for increases in capacity and frequency across the Cork Area Commuter Rail network.
-The project is currently in preliminary design and is expected to progress to construction in early 2023.
+The main construction contract has been awarded and construction commenced in October, 2023.
 Read more on the Kent Station Through Platform here.

 Signalling and Communications Upgrade

 Signalling and Communications Upgrade to facilitate the proposed capacity and service frequency increases across the Cork Area Commuter Rail network.
 The preliminary design of the project is well advanced, and the implementation stage is scheduled to commence in 2023.
 Read more about the Signalling and Communications upgrade here.